This is the top SEO tips for brands. Click here to see the top SEO tips for retailers.

 Since the beginning of the internet, search engines like Google have always rewarded websites with regularly updated content.

-There are so many ways to achieve this: blogging, continually revising product descriptions, adding new images, etc. And while all of these techniques are effective.
+There’s so many ways to achieve this: blogging, continually revising product descriptions, adding new images, etc. And while all of these techniques are effective.
 They also take time.

 Fortunately, you have a wealth of assets created by one of your most valuable resources: your customers.